 STEP 3: Now you need to burn live ISO image to the flash drive.
-There are myriad of ways to do this.
-I recommend ‘disks’ application which is included in Ubuntu and Linux Mint.
+There is a myriad of ways to do this.
+I recommend ‘disks’ application, which is included in Ubuntu and Linux Mint.
 Or you can download it anytime from the Software Center for free.
-Alternatively, you can install it from Terminal.
+Alternatively, you can install it from the Terminal.
 Launch Terminal and use this command:

 sudo apt-get install gnome-disk-utility

 STEP 5: Make sure to select the USB flash drive in the left pane.
 Now click on the sandwich icon on the right side and select ‘Restore Disk Image’.